martinvonz/jj/README.md

 part of the merge), so that's what Jujube does.
 Rebasing merge commits therefore works as you would expect (Git and Mercurial both handle rebasing of merge commits poorly).
-It's even possible to change the number of parents while rebasing, so if A is non-merge commit, you can make it a merge commit a merge commit with `jj rebase -r A -d B -d C`. `jj diff -r <commit>` will show you the diff compared to the merged parents.
+It's even possible to change the number of parents while rebasing, so if A is non-merge commit, you can make it a merge commit with `jj rebase -r A -d B -d C`. `jj diff -r <commit>` will show you the diff compared to the merged parents.

 I intend for commands that present the contents of a tree (such as listing files) to use the "add" state(s) of the conflict, but that's not yet done.